stevavoliajvar/stop_cloudflare/PEOPLE.md

+"are Racists They have clients like chimpmania.com and tightroperecords.com for clients.
+Actions are louder than hashtags.
+They profit from racism." by [phyzonloop](https://twitter.com/phyzonloop/status/1275563267696590848)

+"How can you be a pawn for Cloudflare when they support and protect hate speech sites that hurt your cause?
+Cloudflare chooses to PROFIT from websites that spread hate toward LGBTQIA+.
+Ask them to explain their hypocrisy. is RacistInChief" by [phyzonloop](https://twitter.com/phyzonloop/status/1275562891127775235)

 "One of many racist websites that Cloudflare has as clients.
 They will not terminate them.
 Cloudflare only blocks their critics, not the hate groups on their infrastructure." by [phyzonloop](https://twitter.com/phyzonloop/status/1275205368281513986)